Mitch Marner: Vegas Golden Knights

 On June 30, having completed the final year of his contract with the Maple Leafs, Marner was a part of a sign-and-trade deal hours before the opening of free agency.
-He was signed to an eight-year, $96 million contract with Toronto and immediately traded to the Vegas Golden Knights in exchange for Nicolas Roy where he returned back to number 93, which he had previously worn with the London Knights; number 93 had been retired by the Maple Leafs in honour of Doug Gilmour.
+He was signed to an eight-year, $96 million contract with Toronto and immediately traded to the Vegas Golden Knights in exchange for Nicolas Roy.
+Marner returned to wearing number 93, which he had previously worn with the London Knights; number 93 had been retired by the Maple Leafs in honour of Doug Gilmour.

+On April 2, 2026, Marner recorded his first hat-trick as a Golden Knight and the fourth of his career, contributing three goals and two assists in a 6–3 win over the Calgary Flames.

+On May 8, 2026, Marner recorded his first playoff hat-trick of his career, contributing three goals and an assist in a 6–2 win over the Anaheim Ducks.
+During Game 3 of the 2026 Stanley Cup Final, Marner recorded his second hat trick of the playoffs, and the fastest hat trick in Cup Final history, giving Vegas a 4–0 lead.
+Marner's three goals in six minutes and ten seconds was 11 seconds fewer then the prior record, recorded in Game 1 of the 1957 Cup finals by Maurice "Rocket" Richard of the Montreal Canadiens against the Boston Bruins.

 International play

 Marner made his international debut for Canada at the 2014 Ivan Hlinka Memorial Tournament, where he won a gold medal.
 He tied Mathew Barzal for the leading scorer from Canada at the tournament.

-At the 2016 IIHF World Junior Championships in Helsinki, Marner and Dylan Strome each scored four goals and two assists in five games to lead Canada in scoring.
+At the 2016 World Junior Championships, Marner and Dylan Strome each scored four goals and two assists in five games to lead Canada in scoring.
 Canada reached the quarterfinals but was eliminated by hosts Finland.
 Marner scored twice in the game, both times to bring Canada back to an even score, but it was not enough to overcome the eventual gold medalists.

-Marner made his Canada senior team debut at the 2017 IIHF World Championship, where team Canada won silver.
+Marner made his Canada senior team debut at the 2017 World Championship, where team Canada won silver.
 Scoring 12 points in 10 games, Marner was placed in the top ten in scoring and was only second to Nathan MacKinnon in team scoring.

-In 2025, Marner played for Team Canada at the 4 Nations Face-Off.
-He scored one goal and had two assists across four games in the tournament, including the primary assist on Connor McDavid's game- and tournament-winning overtime goal.
+In 2025, Marner played for Canada at the 4 Nations Face-Off.
+He recorded one goal and had two assists across four games in the tournament, including the primary assist on Connor McDavid's game-winning overtime goal in the tournament final.

+On December 31, 2025, Marner was named to Canada's roster for the 2026 Winter Olympics.
+In the tournament quarterfinals against Czechia, he scored the game-winning goal in overtime, allowing Canada to reach the semifinals.